Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * robots can farm without harm
 * if your culture/religion/ETC requires animal/plant sacrifice, then mine requires human sacrifice (yours)
 	* muai thai kickboxers don't ℝeally need to kick banana trees (to death) #plantabuse
+* bamboo can be used as a source of wood without killing the plant; this is why "no kill", instead of "no harm"

 ## ethics
 * everybody will train in: